HumanSignal/label-studio/docs/source/tags/brushlabels.md

 title: BrushLabels
 type: tags
 order: 401
-meta_title: Brush Label Tags for Segmented Image Labeling
+meta_title: Brush Label Tag for Image Segmentation Labeling
-meta_description: Label Studio Brush Label Tags customize Label Studio for segmented image labeling for machine learning and data science projects.
+meta_description: Customize Label Studio with brush label tags for image segmentation labeling for machine learning and data science projects.
 ---

-Use the BrushLabels tag to create segmented labeling for images.
+Use the BrushLabels tag for image segmentation tasks where you want to apply a mask or use a brush to draw a region on the image.

+Use with the following data types: image

 ### Parameters